tcschmidter/billboard-hot100-database-storage-and-analysis/README.md

 # Billboard Hot 100 Analyzer
-Analyzing trends in Billboard's Hot 100 over time using Python
+Scrapes the Billboard Hot 100 using Beautiful Soup and stores the data in txt files by year Analyzes trends in Hot 100 data

+by Thomas Clayton Schmidter